-As regards the financial aspect of running a concern, I think, Sir, we require some financial control in management by those who want to run these concerns in order that the concern does not starve for want of capital.
+As regards the financial aspect of running a concern, I think, Sir, we require some financial control management by those who want to run these concerns in order that the concern does not starve for want of capital.
 We are wedded to the private sector and mixed economy.
 We are living in democracy where private possession has some value.
-Our people hold silver, gold and other precious metals.
+Our gold and other people hold silver, precious metals.
 Sir, it is much better that entrepreneurs with experience convert their gold, silver and other precious metal into iron and steel for productive purposes.
-If sufficient inducement and incentive; is given, the promotion and formation of capital resulting in industrial growth will be accelerated.
-Before putting consider twice whether we can evolve any Their other fool-proof system.
-I say, Sir, the managing director system will not be successful until we provide the prerequisite conditions, viz., credit facilities.
+If sufficient inducement and incentive is given, the promotion and formation of capital resulting in industrial growth will be accelerated.
+Before putting hurdles in their way, we will have to consider twice whether we can evolve any other fool-proof system.
+I say, Sir, the managing director system will not be successful until we provide the pre-requisite conditions, viz., credit facilities.
 It is easy to talk of malpractices and abuses in the past, but let me say, that any other system, which would have existed in the past, would perhaps have more malpractices and abuses.
-In countries, even when there was managing director 'system, they have agreed that in any system of management, until public morality is there, there is bound to be malpractice.
+In other countries, even when there was managing director system, they have agreed that in any system of management, until public morality is there, there is bound to be malpractice.
 Therefore, the advocates against the managing agency system must understand these things very clearly before we abolish this system.
 It is easy to advocate its abolition forthwith but have they suggested any better way?
-It is easy to ask for their abolition today, or in 1960.
-I admit, that is the A.I.C.C. resolution.
+It is easy to ask for their abolition today, or in 1960. admit, that is the A.I.C.C. resolution.
 We do not want the managing agency system which existed in those days.

 The managing agency system which is advocated and which is adumbrated in this Bill is something different from the managing agency system which was existing previously.
 The advocates of the abolition of the managing agency system must quite understand the importance of pre-requisite conditions for accelerating the growth of industries, viz., credit facilities, issue houses and the investment syndicates that exist in other countries.
 That is exactly where we lack.
 We are just growing.
 We cannot have everything that we desire.
-Now nobody in this House or the other House or in the Joint Select Committee has suggested that we can evolve any other system which is better how managing agents are controlled and then, automatically, I will come to the managing director system.
-As regards the managing agents, their powers are controlled at present.
-According to fhe new Bill, their remuneration is fixed at 11 per cent., which was 14 per cent, previously.
-I think, there has been great misunderstanding in interpreting the average of 14 per cent.
-The average remuneration for cotton and textile industry was 22 per cent, and the average remuneration for jute industry was 21 per cent.
-When the average is 21 per cent, it means, it ranged from 10-15 per cent, in those industries.
-In the jute industry also it ranges from 10-15 per cent, for which the figures are given.
-These figures are also published in the Reserve Bank bulletin, which gives the statement of various industries along with the managing agency commission.
+Now nobody in this House or the other House or in the Joint Select Committee has suggested that we can evolve any other system which is better.

-Now, Sir, the managing agency system envisaged in the Bill is entirely different from the managing agency system which wate existent before.
+Sir, the managing agency system envisaged in the Bill is entirely different from the managing agency system which was existent before.